LIFO Inventory

 Inventory PurchaseCountPrice per UnitProduct Name

-Using the LIFO method, what is the value of the ending inventory?
+Using the LIFO method, what is the COGS of the items you just sold?

 1. The first step should be to write out the current inventory.